On this page

 Further information can be obtained by contacting the Duty Pharmaceutical Officer, Pharmaceutical Regulatory Unit during business hours on (02) 9391 9944.

-A doctor has been personally picking up quite a few prescriptions for Schedule 8 drugs (S8s) and Schedule 4D drugs (S4Ds) which he has prescribed in the names of his family members, friends or other patients.
+A doctor has been personally picking up quite a few prescriptions for Schedule 8 drugs (S8s) and Schedule 4D drugs (S4Ds) which they have prescribed in the names of their family members, friends or other patients.
 What should I do?

-The second may be that the doctor is ignoring the NSW Medical Council’s guidelines that medical practitioners should have their own independent GP and that prescribing for family members may compromise their professional objectivity and his/her judgment may be influenced by the nature of his/her relationship with the patient and it should be avoided.
+The second may be that the doctor is ignoring the NSW Medical Council’s guidelines that medical practitioners should have their own independent GP and that prescribing for family members may compromise their professional objectivity and their judgment may be influenced by the nature of their relationship with the patient and it should be avoided.

 The Duty Pharmaceutical Officer will seek clear information from you to decide on a way forward.
 It may be that the doctor’s prescribing at other pharmacies in the area will need to be reviewed to get a more complete picture of the extent of the doctor’s prescribing before a decision is taken by the Officer on the best way to approach the doctor.